ocupop/hawaiitax/src/_staff/justine-arnold.md

   healthcare, agriculture and ranching, professional service, hospitality and not-for-profit.
 Adventure was calling and she moved to Hawaii in December 2019 with her husband.
 She continued her career as a Tax Accountant for a small Estate and Trust company in Honolulu.
-Justine now is a Senior Accountant with HiAccounting located in our Maui office.
+Justine is now an Accounting Manager with HiAccounting located in our Maui office.
 Justine is a Certified Sage Intacct Implementation Specialist and is always pursuing opportunities to broaden her accounting expertise.</p><p><strong>Fun Fact:</strong> Justine's native language is French.
 She ran track in college.
 In her time off, you can find her on the beach, reading a book, snorkeling or hiking somewhere in the mountains.</p>
 email: justine@hi-accounting.com
 phone: 808-529-9990